misits/tracking-consent-wp/README.md

 - Admin settings for managing tracking details and consent form appearance.

 ## Installation
-1. Upload the `wp-tracking-consent` folder to the `/wp-content/plugins/` directory.
+1. Upload the `tracking-consent-wp` folder to the `/wp-content/plugins/` directory.
 2. Activate the plugin through the 'Plugins' menu in WordPress.
 3. Go to 'WP Tracking Consent' in the admin menu to configure the plugin.